pandas-dev/pandas/doc/source/groupby.rst

 In the following examples, **df.index / 5** returns a binary array which is used to determine what get's selected for the groupby operation.

 .. note:: The above example shows how we can downsample.
 Downsampling refers to the throwing away of samples.
 Here by using **df.index / 5**, we are throwing away half the samples.
+Here we also aggregate samples in bins.
+By applying **std()** function, we aggregate the information contained in many samples into a small subset of values which is their standard deviation.
+Hence we can reduce the number of samples by creating bins by clubbing together samples.

 .. ipython:: python

    df = pd.DataFrame(np.random.randn(10,2))
    df
+   df.index / 5
    df.groupby(df.index / 5).std()

 .. note:: For upsampling, we can again utilize a similar technique.
 Upsampling inserts values between the original samples.
 However, we change the indexes to a spaced out interval so that the new samples can fill those vacant indexes.
 Observe how the indexes of **df_down** are spaced out.